 Yet technology alone does not create value.

-Organizations that truly succeed with data & AI align architecture, governance, and business strategy.
+Organizations that truly succeed with data & AI align architecture, governance, and business strategy, starting with an honest assessment of where they stand.
+Using a data maturity model helps identify gaps and chart a clear path forward.
 That’s where the shift from big data to smart data becomes critical.

 TL;DR summary